Home

 Mellotron used:

-Producer Sylvia Massy, under the name Sylvia Massy Shivy, adds 'Mellotron strings' in places, with occasional strings on Don't Think Just Move, and although it could be hidden away in one or two other places, that's probably your lot.
+Producer Sylvia Massy, under the name Sylvia Massy Shivy, adds 'Mellotron strings' in places, with an occasional part on Don't Think Just Move; although it could be hidden away in one or two other places, that's probably your lot.
 So; I really wouldn't bother, for either music or Mellotron.
 No, really.

 Action Action (US)